KamitaniLab/SoundReconstruction/README.md

 We provide scripts that reproduce main results in the original paper.
 Please execute the sh files in the following order.

-1. Train feature decoders to predict the VGGishsih features.
+1. Train feature decoders to predict the VGGishish features.
 ```
 ./1_train_batch.sh
 ```